multiscale-cosim/TVB-NEST/README.md

         * sarus
             load_image.sh: load docker image on the Piz Daint cluster install.sh: local install of the project
-        install_2.sh: loca
-        install_nest.sh: installation of NEST only
-        run.sh: submit a job for launching the co-simulation
+        run.sh: submit a job for launching the co-simulation trial_install_nest.sh: installation of NEST only
+        trial_install_LFPy.sh: installation of LFPy only
     * py_venv
         create_virtual_python.sh: create the virtual environment
     * singularity